 Rising wedge patterns are bearish reversal patterns.
-The rising wedge pattern can sometimes be a continuation pattern as well but that’s a rare occasion.
+The rising wedge pattern can sometimes be a continuation pattern as well but that's a rare occasion.
+Watch our video below to learn more about rising wedges.

 Wedges hold price waves.
 The waves are made when the price moves inside a narrowing range.
 Those waves are filled with candlesticks that give you signs.
 Candlesticks such as the long legged doji candlesticks, bullish candlesticks or even dragonfly doji candlesticks give you warnings ahead of time.